-The Indian constitution’s Article 370 grants the state of Jammu and Kashmir unique status.
-It also limits the authority of the Indian parliament to pass legislation for the states.
+The Indian constitution’s Article 370 granted the state of Jammu and Kashmir a unique status.
+The constitution limited the authority of the Indian parliament to pass legislation for the states.

-In effect, the “temporary” special status permits the state of Jammu and Kashmir to have its constitution, flag, and make decisions, except for matters relating to defence and international affairs.
-On October 17, 1949, the interim measure got incorporated into the constitution.
+In effect, the “temporary’ special status permits the state of Jammu and Kashmir to have its constitution, flag, and make decisions, except for matters relating to defence and international affairs.
+On October 17, 1949, the interim measure was incorporated into the constitution.

 Meanwhile, Article 35a, introduced to the constitution in 1954 as part of Article 370, provides the state of Jammu & Kashmir the authority to select who is allowed to live there permanently.
 Residents in government positions, while purchasing property in the state, and for educational scholarships, among other things, are given special privileges under the clause.

-Non-permanent residents get prohibited from living in the state, purchasing land, or accepting government employment or scholarships under the legislation.
-This special status of Jammu and Kashmir, provided by article 370 is removed with the introduction of Jammu and Kashmir Reorganisation Act 2019.
+Non-permanent residents were prohibited from living in the state, purchasing land, or accepting government employment or scholarships under the legislation.
+This special status of Jammu and Kashmir, provided by Article 370 was removed with the introduction of Jammu and Kashmir Reorganisation Act 2019.

 IMPACT OF ABROGATION OF ARTICLE 370

-The Union territories of Jammu-Kashmir and Ladakh have been fully incorporated into the national mainstream following constitutional amendments and restructuring of the erstwhile State of Jammu-Kashmir.
+The Union territories of Jammu-Kashmir and Ladakh were fully incorporated into the national mainstream following constitutional amendments and restructuring of the erstwhile State of Jammu and Kashmir.

-As a result, the people of Jammu-Kashmir and Ladakh now have access to all of the rights entrenched in the Indian Constitution and the benefits of all of the country’s Central Laws.
+The people of Jammu Kashmir and Ladakh had access to all of the rights entrenched in the Indian Constitution and the benefits of all of the country’s Central Laws.

-The transition has resulted in socioeconomic growth in the new UTs, namely the UT of Jammu-Kashmir and Ladakh.
+The transition resulted in socioeconomic growth in the new union territories, namely the union territory of Jammu and Kashmir and Ladakh.

-A few of the significant changes that are leading both the new Union Territories down the path of peace and progress include:
+Few of the significant changes leading to both the new union territories down the path of peace and progress include:

 - People’s empowerment,

-- fairness to those who have been discriminated against for generations and are now receiving their due and comprehensive development
+- Fairness to people discriminated against for generations and are now receiving their due and comprehensive development

-The 3-tier structure of grassroots level democracy in Jammu and Kashmir is now created with elections for Panchayati Raj Institutions such as Panches and Sarpanches, Block Development Councils, and District Development Councils.
+The three-tier structure of grassroots-level democracy in Jammu and Kashmir is now created with elections for Panchayati Raj Institutions such as Panches and Sarpanches, Block Development Councils, and District Development Councils.

 EFFECT ON TERRORISM WITH ABROGATION OF ARTICLE 370

-The security situation in Jammu and Kashmir has improved dramatically due to the repeal of Article 370 of the Indian Constitution.
-Presently it’s better than it has ever been.
+The security situation in Jammu and Kashmir improved drastically with the repeal of Article 370 of the Indian Constitution.

-After the provision was removed from the constitution on August 5, 2019, violence in the valley lessened, thereby removing the former state of Jammu and Kashmir’s special status.
+After the provision was removed from the constitution on August 5, 2019, violence in the valley decreased considerably.

-The home ministry recently stated in a written reply in the Rajya Sabha that the number of terrorist incidents in 2020 has decreased by 59 per cent compared to 2019.
+The home ministry stated in a written reply in the Rajya Sabha that the number of terrorist incidents in 2020 decreased by 59% compared to that in 2019.
 Compared to the same time in 2020, occurrences decreased by a further 32% through June 2021.

-According to the report, 59 individuals have been murdered in terror-related events since August 2019, whereas no civilians have perished in law enforcement-related incidents over the same period.
+According to the report, 59 individuals were killed in terror-related events since August 2019, whereas civilian casualty has come down to zero in law enforcement-related incidents over the same period.

-However, since the twin drone strikes on the IAF station at Jammu airport, there has been heightened worry about cross-border terrorism.
-The employment of drones was done for the first time in such a sophisticated attack, raising more concerns in the future.
+However, since the twin drone strikes on the Indian Air Force station at Jammu airport, cross-border terrorism has become a concern.
+Drones were employed for the first time in a sophisticated attack, which raised more concerns for the future.

 ADVANTAGES TO ALL OF ITS CITIZENS

-- Finally, it gets referred to as One Nation, One Constitution.
-It will instil a sense of unity among all Indian citizens.
+- Finally, the objective of one nation, one constitution was achieved.
+This reorganisation will instil a sense of unity among all Indian citizens.

-- It will make it easier for the private sector to invest in J&K. This will help the state’s economy.
+- The private sector can easily invest in J&K. This will help the state’s economy.

-- Aside from tourism, there will be a variety of other job opportunities available.
+- Aside from tourism, the act will create various other job opportunities.

 CREATION OF ANOTHER UNION TERRITORY